jj-ops-gif/ci-cd-k8s-project4/README.md

 ### Create AWS infrastructure with Terraform

+0. Create github-action-user user with AdministratorAccess policy
-1. Export your AWS credentials from the Cloud Gateway
+1. Use the credentials of github-action-user to run the terraform below
 2. Use the commands below to run the Terraform and type `yes` after reviewing the expected changes

 ```bash